VivianoRiccardo/TOB-Too-Obvious-Baby-LichessBot/README.md

 you can't move that chessboard if you want that the bot works perfectly otherwise you have to reclick the button.

-Once You have selected the engine level and clicked the button "load lichess account" you cannot change the bot level
+Once You have selected the engine level, the engine depth and the engine time out seconds and you click the button "load lichess account" you cannot change the bot level

 Video https://www.youtube.com/watch?v=TG-pWUXUjqs